 Make room for physical activity

 If you’re feeling the winter blues, exercise can help.
-Regular physical activity not only reduces stress, it boosts your serotonin and dopamine levels, two hormones that regulate mood and increase happiness.
+Regular physical activity not only reduces stress, but it also boosts your serotonin and dopamine levels, two hormones that regulate mood and increase happiness.
 Prioritize your mental health and carve out time for a brisk walk or a fitness class at a local gym or studio.
 You’ll get that much-deserved “me time” we mentioned earlier.

 Engage the senses